alist-org/docs/docs/guide/advanced/ipa.md

 title: Is there any benefit to this installation?
 ---
 flowchart TB
-     original process-->troll process
+    A-->B
-     subgraph original process
+    subgraph A[original process]
-     First download the application from AList-->find the downloaded software Find the downloaded software-->click on the software and select share in the upper right corner Click on the software and select share in the upper right corner-->find the troll icon Find the troll icon-->jump into the troll software to install Jump into the troll software to install-->install and delete the software end
+    C[First download the application from AList]-->D[find the downloaded software] D-->E[click on the software and select share in the upper right corner] E-->F[find the troll icon]
+    F-->G[jump into the troll software to install] G-->H[install and delete the software]
+    end
-     subgraph troll process
+    subgraph B[troll process]
-     Click the AList troll install button and click the pop-up window prompt-->enter the troll app and wait for download enter the troll app and wait for download-->after downloading, click the install button end
+    I[Click the AList troll install button and click the pop-up window prompt]-->J[enter the troll app and wait for download] J-->K[after downloading, click the install button]
+    end
 ```